apache/incubator-resilientdb/README.md

 # Monitoring Sidecar for ResLens

-This repository contains the **Monitoring Sidecar** for the MemLens project.
+This repository contains the **Monitoring Sidecar** for the ResLens project.
 The sidecar is designed to monitor the parent process running on the host using tools like **Pyroscope** and **Process Exporter**.
 It runs as a Docker container and collects profiling and process-level metrics for real-time performance monitoring.

 ---